skggm/skggm/_pages/skggm-writeup.md

 <br>
 Thus, in applications that seek to interpret edges as some form of direct influence, more sophisticated graphical models that eliminate spurious or misleading relationships are desirable.
 This motivates the usage of Markov networks, specifically _Gaussian graphical models_.

-## Conditional Independence and Markov Networks
+## Conditional independence and Markov networks
 Formally a graph $$\mathcal{G}=(V,E)$$ consists a set of vertices $$V = \{1,\ldots,p\}$$ and edges between them $$E\subset V \times V$$.
 The vertices or nodes are associated with a $$p$$-dimensional random variable $$\Xdata = (X_{1},\ldots, X_{p})$$ that has some probability distribution $$\Xdata \sim \mathbb{P}_{\Xdata}$$.

 There are many [probabilistic graphical models](https://www.amazon.com/Graphical-Models-Oxford-Statistical-Science/dp/0198522193) that relate the structure in the graph $$\mathcal{G}$$ to the probability distribution over the variables $$\mathbb{P}_{\Xdata}$$.
 We discuss an important class of graphical models, _Markov networks_, that relate absence of edges in the graph to conditional independence between random variables $$X_{1},\ldots, X_{p}$$.